THE INSTITUTE OF ELECTRICAL AND ELECTRONICS ENGINEERS, INC.

 7.1 Grievance Initiation.

-7.1.3 In the event that a grievance is received, the receiving officer shall convene a Grievance Board, hereinafter called the "Board."
+7.1.2 Formation of a Grievance Board.
+The Society has no standing committee charged with grievance matters.
+In the event that a grievance is received that is not deemed reasonable for the Managing Director of the IEEE Technical Activities Board to address, the receiving officer shall convene a Grievance Board, hereinafter called the "Board."
 Generally, the Board shall be comprised of at least three members of the AdCom, to be appointed by the receiving officer.
 No member of the Board shall have had prior involvement with the grievance situation.
 The Chair shall be determined by concurrence of the members.
 With the agreement of all parties involved, the Board can be augmented as needed in order to add members with expertise on the subject matter of the grievance, prior mediation experience, and other relevant factors.

-7.1.4 Action of the Grievance Board.
+7.1.3 Action of the Grievance Board.